powmedia/backbone-forms/README.md

 ##Changelog

 ###master
+- Allow for setting defaults on the prototype (patbenatar)
 - Make it possible to trigger editor events with custom arguments (mvergerdelbove)
 - Give checkboxes unique IDs in groups (exussum12)
 - Allow passing an object to Select (lintaba)